 Some women feel super turned on and sexy when pregnant, while others feel the opposite.
 Both are normal to feel, and both are okay.
 Whenever you get in the mood, though, I will say sex can be hot during pregnancy!
 (Literally and figuratively. ha!)
 Since conventional sex may be uncomfortable with your growing bump, now is the time to spice things up!
 Get crazy and experiment with different positions and foreplay.
 You may discover new things that you and your partner can continue to enjoy even after the baby is born.

 14. Shopping for Two

-Being pregnant gives you an extra reason to head to the stores if you love to shop!
+Pregnancy gives you an extra reason to head to the stores if you love shopping!
 (Or at least online. 😉 ) You are now shopping for two!
-You have to register for your baby registry, set up the nursery, shop for the items that friends and family won’t give you, and some of the cute things that you just can’t pass up.
-Many moms say they actually have more fun shopping for their kiddos than shopping for themselves, so that’s something else to look forward to!
+You have to register for your baby registry, choose a nursery theme, shop for the items that friends and family won’t give you, and some of the cute things you just can’t pass up.
+Many moms say they have more fun shopping for their kiddos than shopping for themselves, so that’s something else to look forward to!

 15. Making New Friends

 This is an excellent opportunity to make new friends!
-Go to a prenatal yoga class, a childbirth class, support groups, etc. Making new friends that also have a little one due around the same time as you makes things more fun!
+Go to a prenatal yoga class, a childbirth class, support groups, etc. Making new friends who have a little one due around the same time as you makes things more fun!

 16. Feeling “Clean”